 Configuring your SD card to behave as the internal storage on Android is a simple process.
 Please note that your SD card would get formatted during the process, do remember to backup your data.

-It might be possible that the option is not present on your device even if it is running Android 6.0 and above.
+It might be possible that the Adoptable Storage feature is not present on your device even if it is running Android 6.0 and above.
 The device manufacturer may have disabled the feature.
 However, command-line methods exist which allow you to force a device to adopt a storage.

 Here are the steps to adopt your SD card:

-- Put the SD card inside your Android phone and wait for it to get detected.
+- Put the SD card on your Android phone and wait for it to get detected.

 - Now, open Settings.

 - Scroll down and go to the Storage section.